ctoruno/LAC-Reports/Outputs/Paraguay/Method/Paraguay_method.md

                                                 </div>
                                                 <div class="col-12">
                                                     <p class="mb-4">
                                                         <b class="c-purple">COVERAGE:</b> Interviews were distributed across regions to create a nationally representative sample.
-Seventy-eight percent (78%) of the interviews took place in Nassau, followed by 16% in Grand Bahama Island and 6% in Abaco
+Thirty percent (30%) of the interviews took place in the Central Department, followed by 12% in Alto Paraná, 9% Itapúa, 8% in Caaguazú, and the remaining 41% in other regions
                                                     </p>
                                                     <p class="mb-4">
-                                                        <b class="c-purple">GEOGRAPHY:</b> Eighteen percent (18%) of respondents resided in rural areas and municipalities, while 82% of respondents resided in metro areas or cities.
+                                                        <b class="c-purple">GEOGRAPHY:</b> Thirty percent (30%) of respondents resided in rural areas and municipalities, while 70% of respondents resided in metro areas or cities.
                                                     </p>
                                                     <p class="mb-4">
-                                                        <b class="c-purple">RACIAL AND ETHNIC BACKGROUND:</b>
+                                                        <b class="c-purple">RACIAL AND ETHNIC BACKGROUND:</b> Most respondents (86%) identified themselves as White, followed by Mestizo (12%).
                                                     </p>
                                                     <p class="mb-4">
-                                                        <b class="c-purple">GENDER:</b> Fifty-one percent (51%) of respondents were female and 49% were male.
+                                                        <b class="c-purple">GENDER:</b> Forty-nine percent (49%) of respondents were female and 51% were male.
                                                     </p>
                                                     <p>
-                                                        <b class="c-purple">EDUCATION:</b>
+                                                        <b class="c-purple">EDUCATION:</b> Most respondents (55%) reported that they had received at least a high school diploma or vocational degree, and the remaining 45% of respondents received a middle school diploma or less.
                                                     </p>
                                                 </div>
                                             </div>